pjozsef/KotlinExtension/README.md

 A simple repo containing some extension methods for core Java/Kotlin.

 ##Usage
-To use this these set of extension methods in your project, first, you need to clone this repository and then locally build it with `./gradlew install`.
+* Clone this repository `git clone https://github.com/pjozsef/KotlinExtensions.git`
+* Build locally
+  * `./gradlew install` on Linux
+  * `./gradlew.bat install` on Windows

-Once you are done with it, you can declare it as a dependency.
+* Now you can declare it as a dependency:

 Maven:
 ```xml